-5.22.2 Single Skid, Toe In, and Hover Edit/Entry (STEP)
+5.22.2 Single Skid, Toe In, and Hover Exit/Entry Procedures (STEP)

-All STEP approved BLM EU Helitack programs should outline STEP operations in their local aviation plans and adhere to the policies and procedures outlined in OPM-40.
-Exclusive Use Helicopter programs interested in implementing a STEP program must follow the steps for new program requests in 3.23.
+All BLM EU Helitack programs, which are approved to conduct STEP, must outline STEP operations in their local aviation plans and adhere to the policies and procedures outlined in OPM-40.
+Exclusive Use Helicopter programs interested in implementing a STEP program must follow the steps for new program requests in section 3.23 of the NAP.